jfoucher/planck-6502/docs/index.md

-## Plank 6503
+## Plank 6502

 This is the documentation for the Planck 6502 hobby computer

-Not much here for the moment, please take a llok at the various readmes in the repository
+Not much here for the moment, please take a look at the various readmes in the repository